iscc/foundation/docs/iscc.md

+title: About the ISCC
+description: About the International Standard Content Code

 # About the ISCC

 With the emergence of blockchain technology the Internet is moving towards a network of peer-to-peer transactions.
 An increasing amount of dynamic, short-lived and granular content needs to be managed and require new and innovative tools.